inzk0518/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Important:**<br>
-By default, minimum budget will be $0 and maximum budget will be $200,000,000,000
+If not provided, minimum budget will be $0 and maximum budget will be $200,000,000,000.<br><br>
+If not provided, the optional parameters will be empty.
 </div>

 For more information on the parameters, click [here](#command-parameters).